CarlColijn/Jazillionth/README.md

 3. create (and optionally configure) a Jazillionth object, and
 4. tell your Jazillionth object what tests to perform on which pages.

-By default, Jazillionth doesn't need anything else.
+By default, Jazillionth requires nothing else.
 In the simplest use case it will:

 * wait for the test suite page to be ready,
 * prepare the test suite page: